 It’s Friday!
 And this Friday calls for miso chocolate chip cookies.
 Gluten free, though you’d never know, and suitable for those on the Low FODMAP Diet, I’m going to put it out there and say these might be just be my favourite cookies of all time.
 They’re crunchy on the outside and chewy on the inside, with the most amazing salty, savoury flavour addition from white miso paste.

 Miso paste is low FODMAP in 12g portions.
 A staple in Japanese cooking, it’s made from fermented soy beans and is delicious.
 Note – this recipe calls for white miso paste, rather than brown miso paste, which is sweeter and lighter and better suited to baking cookies.
 Just make sure to double check when you purchase.

 I’ve always had a huge sweet tooth – my whole family do – but I really dislike baked goods that are super sweet.
-When a cake or cookie has been made gluten free and they’ve just packed it full of sugar instead, I find it so frustrating!
+When a cake or cookie has been made gluten free and they’ve just packed it full of sugar to compensate, it’s so frustrating.
 I think that might be why I’m so passionate about the miso in these cookies.
-Salty and moorish, it might just transform the way you make cookies forever.
+Salty and moorish, you’ll change the way you make chocolate chip cookies forever!